aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/getting_started.md

     monorepo.synth()
     ```

 3.)
-Given we have modified our `projenrc` file we need to run the `pdk` command to synthesize our new API and infrastructure onto the filesystem.
-We can then run a first build with `pdk build`.
+Given we have modified our `projenrc` file we need to run the `npx projen` command to synthesize our new API and infrastructure onto the filesystem.
+We can then run a first build with `npx projen build`.

 ## Implement a Lambda handler